SyncfusionExamples/How-to-use-DateTime-values-in-the-Y-Axis-in-.NET-MAUI-Cartesian-Chart/README.md

 If you are facing a "Path too long" exception when building this example project, close Visual Studio and rename the repository to a shorter name before building the project.

-Refer to the KB article on [How to use DateTime values in the Y Axis in .NET MAUI Cartesian Chart](https://support.syncfusion.com/kb/article/19837/how-to-use-datetime-values-in-the-y-axis-in-net-maui-cartesian-chart) for better understanding along with relevant code snippets.
+Refer to the KB article on [how to use DateTime values in the Y Axis in .NET MAUI Cartesian Chart](https://support.syncfusion.com/kb/article/19837/how-to-use-datetime-values-in-the-y-axis-in-net-maui-cartesian-chart) for better understanding along with relevant code snippets.